Control of Separable Subsystems with Application to Prostheses: RESULTS AND CONCLUSIONS

-\newsec{Conclusions.} This paper presented a novel framework for controlling systems that are separable, resulting in a controller for the subsystem, equivalent to a controller with knowledge of the full states and dynamics.
-This formulation enables users to develop model dependent controllers for subsystems with limited information about the full system.
-Further, we outline how to isolate a subsystem from an open-chain manipulator.
-This decomposition allows robotic modules to be controlled without knowledge of its full system and provides a modeling method for robots that interact with another dynamic system.
-By applying these methods to a prosthesis, we developed the first model-dependent prosthesis controller, solely dependent on measurable quantities.
+\newsec{Conclusions.} This paper presented a novel framework for controlling separable systems, resulting in a controller for the subsystem, equivalent to a controller with knowledge of the full states and dynamics.
+This formulation enables users to develop model dependent controllers for subsystems with limited information of the full system, with the same full system stability guarantees.
+Further, we outlined how to isolate a subsystem from an open-chain manipulator.
+This decomposition allows control of robotic modules without knowledge of its full system and provides a modeling method for robots that interact with another dynamic system.
+We demonstrated these methods on a prosthesis.
 These results could, therefore, yield new nonlinear control approaches to prostheses that give formal guarantees on stability and safety while being applicable to real-world devices.